getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

    All iters are visible AST nodes.
 No `:as` on any tier — parenthesize.

+   <BinaryAtom> does NOT include AsExpr.
+That is what enforces the
+   rule that `:as` cannot attach as a tail on a binary operand — `x + y :as int` is a parse error rather than silently binding `:as` to `y`.
+To get a `:as`-annotated operand into a binary expression, use a paren-grouping variant (which DOES carry `:as` and also allows AsExpr inside).

    Flow tier extensions: LHS may be a CondClause (for `~each`-style range-as-conditional); RHS may be a BlockExpr (for